 Every year hundreds of first year students, dressed in fancy dress by their academic parents, gather in St Salvator’s Quad for the annual Raisin Monday foam fight.

-According to the Complete University Guide 2020, students at the University of St Andrews are the most satisfied in the UK.
-Based on the quality of teaching, St Andrews scored 4.26 out of a maximum score of 5.00.
+According to the Complete University Guide 2021, students at the University of St Andrews are the most satisfied in the UK.

-The University of St Andrews secured a Gold Award in the 2017 Teaching Excellence Framework (TEF) based on the quality of teaching and the undergraduate experience.
+The University of St Andrews secured a Gold Award in the most recent Teaching Excellence Framework (TEF) based on the quality of teaching and the undergraduate experience.

-The 2014 Research Excellence Framework (REF) ranked the University of St Andrews top in Scotland and 14th in the UK for the quality of research publications across Science, the Arts, Divinity and Medicine.
+The most recent Research Excellence Framework (REF) in 2014 ranked the University of St Andrews top in Scotland and 14th in the UK for the quality of research publications across Science, the Arts, Divinity and Medicine.